 This is why you can encrypt your activities without using any other tools.

-There are several ways and tricks which you can use to encrypt the whole internet connection.
-But as I’ve mentioned above, using a trusted VPN service would secure all the connections and provide the best encryption.
+There are several ways and tricks which you can use to encrypt the whole internet network traffic.
+But as mentioned above, a trusted VPN service would secure all the connections and provide the best encryption.

 1. Using a VPN – Encrypts all internet connection

-Undoubtedly, using a VPN is the best possible way to encrypt your internet connection.
-It uses end-to-end encryption for securing your internet traffic and also ensures anonymity over the web.
+Using a VPN is the best way to encrypt your internet connection.
+It uses end-to-end encryption to secure your internet traffic and ensures anonymity over the web.
 A VPN routes your network traffic via an encrypted tunnel.
-Before sending the data in the tunnel, a VPN encodes the data packets so that only you, the client, and the VPN server you’re connected to can read it.
+A VPN encodes the packets before sending the data in the tunnel so only you, the client, and the VPN server you’re connected to can read it.

-A VPN also replaces your actual IP address with the one provided by the VPN server.
-By hiding your IP address and sending your online traffic through a remote server located in another location.
-A VPN protects against unsecured WiFi connections, hackers, advertisers, and anyone who wants to intercept your sensitive information.
+A VPN also replaces your IP address with the one provided by the VPN server.
+By hiding your IP address and sending your online traffic through a remote server in another location.
+A VPN protects against unsecured WiFi connections, hackers, advertisers, and anyone wanting to intercept sensitive information.

-But, keep in mind that not all VPNs offer quality performance.
-Please avoid using any free VPN provider because of the vulnerabilities associated with them.
+But keep in mind that not all VPNs offer quality performance.
+Please avoid using any free VPN provider because of their vulnerabilities.
 Free VPNs lack advanced security features and don’t use the latest encryption standard.
 Moreover, they don’t follow a no-log policy, which is the most demanding and crucial feature.

 2. Wifi Encryption – Encrypts routers connection

-It’s best to use VPN encryption with a router to encrypt the entire Internet connection with great speed.
+It’s best to use VPN encryption with a router to encrypt the entire Internet connection quickly.

 - WPA2 (WiFi Protected Access Version 2).

-Among all these methods, WPA2 is the most secure version of WiFi encryption.
+WPA2 is the most secure version of WiFi encryption among all these methods.
 In contrast, WEP is the least secure because it is the primary form of network encryption and is outdated.

 Below are the steps for encrypting the wireless network: